 She nods, wincing and rubbing her neck.

 “Good,” he says.
-The cleric takes his offered hand, and together he and Mathos help Elaine to her feet.
+The young cleric takes his offered hand, and together he and Mathos help Elaine to her feet.

 “Mathos!”
 They turn towards Scarlet’s voice.

 The crown comes sailing through the air, hits the mage in the chest, and clatters to the stone floor.

 Mathos bends down, snatching the crown from the ground just as one of the Guardians appears in front of him.
 He staggers back, still crouching, right into the second Guardian.

 He yelps in shock and pain and lurches forward.
 He manages to flick the crown to Jake before collapsing to the stone floor.
 “My butt!” cries the mage.
 “Oh, Allway!
 I can’t feel my butt!
 And it hurts at the same time.
 How is that even possible?!”

 Jake sidearms the crown like a disc into the waiting hands of Hamfrd.

 Elaine grabs Jake’s arm.
 “We can’t do this forever.
 Think, Jake.
 How do we defeat these Guardians?
 What do the stories say?”

 “My bottom!” moans Mathos, curled into a ball on the stone floor.
 He howls in pain.
 “Now I know how my Great Uncle Mario must’ve felt when he sat on that invisible porcupine.”